Sustainable Development Goal 6: Links with other SDGs

 The SDGs are highly interdependent.
-Therefore, the provision of clean water and sanitation for all is a precursor to achieving many of the other SDGs.
+Therefore, the provision of clean water and sanitation for all is a precursor to achieving many of the other SDGs(Sustainable Development Goals).
 WASH experts have stated that without progress on Goal 6, the other goals and targets cannot be achieved.

 For example, sanitation improvements can lead to more jobs (SDG 8) which would also lead to economic growth.
 SDG 6 progress improves health (SDG 3) and social justice (SDG 16).
 Recovering the resources embedded in excreta and wastewater (like nutrients, water, and energy) contributes to achieving SDG 12 (sustainable consumption and production) and SDG 2 (end hunger).
 Ensuring adequate sanitation and wastewater management along the entire value chain in cities contributes to SDG 11 (sustainable cities and communities) and SDG 1 (no poverty).

 Sanitation systems with a resource recovery and reuse focus are getting increased attention.
 They can contribute to achieving at least fourteen of the SDGs, especially in an urban context.